Exam Code: CCBA Practice exam 2023 by Killexams.com team

 • How much does the Ecba cost?

 Certification costs $60, which is nonrefundable.
-ECBA exam fees are $60, ECBA certification fees are $60, and IIBA memberships are $60.
-It costs $235 to take the exam for the first time, and $195 to retake it if you fail.
+ECBA test fees are $60, ECBA certification fees are $60, and IIBA memberships are $60.
+It costs $235 to take the test for the first time, and $195 to retake it if you fail.
 You'll also have to pay for the required PD hours, which vary greatly depending on the course.

 Is Ecba certification useful?